 - A. Workers shall not participate in or supervise any activity on the work site until they have been trained to a level required by this job function and responsibility.
-Training shall as a minimum thoroughly cover the following: - 1.
-Federal and Provincial Health and Safety Legislation requirements including roles and responsibilities of workers and person(s) responsible for implementing, monitoring and enforcing health and safety requirements. - 2.
-Safety and health hazards associated with working on a contaminated site including recognition of symptoms and signs which might indicate over exposure to hazards.
+Training shall as a minimum thoroughly cover the following: - Federal and Provincial Health and Safety Legislation requirements including roles and responsibilities of workers and person(s) responsible for implementing, monitoring and enforcing health and safety requirements. - 2.
+Safety and health hazards associated with working on a contaminated site including recognition of symptoms and signs which might indicate over exposure to hazards. - 3.
+Limitations, use, maintenance and disinfection-decontamination of personal protective equipment associated with completing work. - 4.
+Limitations, use, maintenance and care of engineering controls and equipment.